helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 }
 ```

+The JDBC provider does not create SQL for operations inherited from a parent
-Every abstract operation still needs its own `@Jdbc.Statement`.
-Do not extend
+interface, so each abstract operation needs its own `@Jdbc.Statement`.
-`Data.BasicRepository`, `Data.CrudRepository`, or `Data.PageableRepository`.
+`Data.BasicRepository`, `Data.CrudRepository`, and `Data.PageableRepository`
-Those interfaces expect generated entity operations, which the JDBC provider
-does not create, so Helidon rejects them during compilation.
+declare operations that depend on generated entity behavior and are therefore
+not suitable parent interfaces for a JDBC repository.
+Helidon reports a
+compilation error when a repository extends one of them.

 ## Repository Methods